 I don’t know if you’ve ever been subjected to a psycho symmetric test, mine generally come back as ” A doer, not so good at planning.
 Soon gets bored easily, distracted” (Oops that was my school report).
 I’m on the Isle of Skye to explore the Skye Hills.
-I have had a looked at a variety of hostels on Skye.
+I have had a looked at a variety of hostels on Skye and I am staying at Skye Basecamp.
 I am organizing myself to climb Beinna Caillick and The Broadford Red Hills.
 Luckily I bumped into German efficiency, some would say common sense, which highlighted the dangers of my “up and at ’em” mentality.
-Staying in the same dormitory is keen, nay enthusiastic climber, walker and general all round sporty type, Ralph, from the German city of Munich.
+Staying in the same hostel is a keen, nay enthusiastic climber, walker and general all round sporty type, Ralph, from the German city of Munich.

 We’ve both hit on the same View from the Skye Hills mountain range to climb, the Broadford Red Hills.
 Over a bite to eat and a few drinks much was discussed but nothing agreed on climbing together.
 As he’s at least 20 younger than my aging bones, I think he’s waiting for tell tale signs of comfort and aging.
 You know the ones: “On that’s a lovely cup of tea” or, “Don’t you think it’s drafty with that window open”, or the sure deal breaker, “Is that the time?”
 Expressed with concern as the clock ticks past 9pm, I’m sure he’s waiting for my need to comment when sitting or getting up, such as, when taking a seat, “Oh I’m glad to take the weight off my feet”, or on rising, “Made it” as if the Eiger’s north face has been completed.